01 of 10

 The first building at Mission San Francisco was a tule (reed) arbor built by the Spanish soldiers.
 As soon as the ship San Carlos arrived with supplies in August, construction on more permanent buildings began, and the first buildings were completed by September 1, including a small chapel made of wood plastered with mud, with a tule reed roof.
 These buildings were about one-tenth of a mile from the present location.

-From 1776 to 1788, four different churches were built, each one torn down because it stood on good soil for farming, and good farm land was scarce.
+From 1776 to 1788, four different churches were built and each one was torn down because it stood on good soil for farming, and good farm land was scarce.
 By 1781, the mission settled at its current location, and a wing of the quadrangle was finished.

 The current building at Mission San Francisco was started in 1785 and completed in 1791.
 The flexible structure, with redwood logs fastened together by rawhide strips and wooden pegs, was so sturdy that it survived the earthquakes of 1906 and 1989.
 The building is 114 feet long and 22 feet wide, with 4-foot-thick adobe walls....
 Historical records say it took 36,000 adobe bricks to build it.